What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Locals: Generally very warm, friendly and often so poor your heart strings are tugged.

 • Other travellers: Standard EU, Oz and US travellers.
-Many peace corp. or volunteer workers and overland truckers in places such as Candy Bay.
+Many Peace Corps. or volunteer workers and overland truckers in places such as Candy Bay.

 • Tourist factor: Within resorts you will find the highest concentration of travellers, outside Egypt, South Africa, Zanzibar and Vic Falls in Africa, but in no way too many.
 Very easy to get away from it all.